 Music: Not really memorable, but they flow well with the show.

-Voices: (English dub) Other than Misaki’s voice being slightly irritating, no qualms.
-I basically expected her voice to be somewhat irritating anyway.
+Voices: English – Other than Misaki’s voice being slightly irritating, no qualms.
+I basically expected her voice to be somewhat annoying anyway.

-Bottom line: Anyway, this is a cute, well made, very interesting and sad anime.
-Probably the best gaming-centric anime ever.
+Bottom Line: This is a cute, well made, very interesting and sad anime.
+Probably the best gaming-centric anime I’ve ever seen.

 It was directed by Hiroshi Nishikiori, director of Azumanga Daioh and Jyu-Oh-Sei, and was written by Ichiro Okouchi, writer of Azumanga Daioh and Code Geass.